-Flag Hinges has the feature of demountable hinge.
+Flag Hinges has the feature of a demountable hinge.
 A Flag Hinge can be taken apart with a fixed pin on one leaf.
 Flag hinges can also swivel a full 360 degrees around the pin.
-Flag hinges are manufactured as a right hand and a left hand configuration.
-They are mainly used in joints where door is needed to be frequently removed.
+Flag hinges are manufactured as a right hand and a left-hand configuration.
+They are mainly used in joints where the door is needed to be frequently removed.

 6. Face Frame Hinges

 Face frame hinges are used in face frame cabinets.
 These cabinets have a slight frame going around the opening of the cabinet.
 Face frame hinge which will attach on one side to the door and the other side on the face frame.
 This hinge is a type of hidden hinge which is not visible from the outside of the cabinet.

 They are somewhat similar to butt hinges but these are attached to the inside of the kitchen cabinets.
 The specialty of this hinge is that when the door is closed the small part of the hinge closes into the large part, making it look like one full piece.